 Keep your credit history clean.
 Establishing a solid credit history can help lower insurance costs.
 Many insurers will use your credit information to price auto insurance policies — both when you are purchasing insurance and when your policy is up for renewal.
-Insurers believe that customers who work to maintain a good credit rating are less of a risk, and that these customers are likely to drive safer, maintain their vehicle, and fill fewer claims.
-To be sure you’re getting the good credit you deserve, it’s a good idea to check your credit record on a regular basis to be sure all information is accurate.
+Insurers believe that customers who work to maintain a good credit rating are less of a risk and that these customers are likely to drive more safely, maintain their vehicle and file fewer claims.

 Review your policy annually.
 You might need more liability coverage to include a new teen driver, or less theft or damage coverage as your vehicle gets older and less valuable.
 You could also be eligible for discounts as you age — many reputable companies offer a special price to older policy holders.
-But when “older” turns to “elderly” your premiums could increase.
+But when “older” turns to “elderly,” your premiums could increase.

-Don’t insure vehicles you don’t drive.
-If you are paying premiums on vehicles that are no longer in use, being restored or stored, consider cancelling or lowering the policy.
+Don’t overinsure vehicles you don’t drive.
+If you are paying premiums on vehicles that are being restored, stored or no longer in use, talk to your insurance company about changing the policy to what is often called a “storage policy.”
 There is no need to pay collision insurance on a vehicle that is sitting in the garage or out of use.

 Ask for the special discounts.
 As we noted above, there might be a discount for aging drivers.
 But there are also opportunities for teachers, law enforcement officials, and other groups that could vary by company.
 Some companies offer reductions to drivers who get insurance through a group plan from their employers or from other associations.
 Check with your affiliated organizations to see what they offer.